vuejs/vue-router/docs/en/api/start.md

 - `el: String|Element`

   The element to mount the app on.
 Can be a CSS selector string or an actual element.

+- `callback: Function` (optional)

+  A callback which will be called when the router app's initial render is complete. `router.app` is guaranteed to be available after this callback is called.